AlbaXIII/slant-api/README.md

 However, this is not all – each submission to slant is ranked by bias according to the slant users.
 This numerical rating is displayed on each of the articles, and allows users to form an opinion before reading that they can then examine after seeing the article themselves.

+Most of all, the idea behind slant is to take the **noise** out of online news reading.
+No ads, no distractions, just stories that matter to you and a safe space to cross-examine and discuss.

 slant aims to break the news media wheel of doom and expand the horizons of it’s users, and provide a website where the bias of a story is voted on by the users of the website – allowing each and every user to examine journalistic prejudices and begin to examine the media from a Critical stance, with each piece of content receiving ratings based on user inputs.

 slant created using **React** and **Django REST framework**, and is my PP5 submission for Code Institute Advanced Front End.